brillcp/SwiftPokedex/README.md

 # SwiftPokedex

 SwiftPokedex is a simple Pokedex app written by [Viktor Gidlöf](https://viktorgidlof.com) in Swift that implements the [PokeAPI](https://pokeapi.co).
-For full documentation and implementation of the PokeAPI please have a look at the PokeAPI [documentation](https://pokeapi.co/docs/v2).
+For full documentation and implementation of API have a look at the their [documentation](https://pokeapi.co/docs/v2).

 This sample app demonstrates: